Special issue on Resilience

 - lessons learned and good practices in the implementation of the concept of resilience;

 - comparative perspectives (across nations or sectors).

 Interested authors are invited to submit their original texts through our Submissions Management System.

 Articles should be approximately 4-5,000 words.
 Please acquaint yourself with the journal guidelines and follow the Chicago Manual of Style, particularly in referencing your sources using footnotes, and use the template below to prepare your manuscript.

 We will inform you on the results of the peer review process as soon as they are available.
 Typically, the review takes four to six weeks.

-Connections: Quarterly Journal is indexed by Scopus, JSTOR, EBSCO databases, CrossRef, Columbia International Affairs Online (CIAO), the International Relations and Security Network (ISN), ProQuest, Questia, and the Directory of open access scholarly resources (ROAD).
+Connections: Quarterly Journal is indexed by Scopus (SJR = 0.101), JSTOR, EBSCO databases, CrossRef, Columbia International Affairs Online (CIAO), the International Relations and Security Network (ISN), ProQuest, and Questia.